-A Letter to the World about the Sovereignty of God
+A Letter to the World about Sovereignty

 Dear World,